reda-arab/reda-arab.github.io/_posts/2022-03-04-correlated_features_lr.md

   - Variance of an estimator
 ---

-Doc
+Goal of the document
 ======
 This [document](https://reda-arab.github.io/files/Correlated features - Linear Regression.pdf) aims to give a geometrical approach of what is happens when two features are correlated when applying linear regression/OLS.
+Indeed, we are investigating another way (formula) to compute the coefficient estimates which give a new insight : we see directly that two highly correlated features improve the variance of the coefficient estimates associated.

 Another [way](https://towardsdatascience.com/why-exclude-highly-correlated-f